 Foot & Ankle Center of Illinois

 Wounds aren’t welcome anywhere on your body, but they can be especially uncomfortable and challenging to heal on your feet and legs.
-Our surgeons are wound management specialists.
-We will get you healed and back on your feet as fast as possible.
-At the Foot & Ankle Center of Illinois located in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, and Sullivan, Illinois, board certified podiatrists provides specialized lower extremity wound care.
+We will get you healed and back on your feet as fast as possible with lower extremity wound care at the Foot & Ankle Center.
 Take steps to heal your wound condition.
-Schedule a consultation today at the Foot & Ankle Center of Illinois online or by calling the office nearest you in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, and Sullivan, Illinois.

 Wound Care Q & A